 Complaints can now be registered on the old MCGM mobile application and on helpline numbers provided, but residents stated that the BMC had not spread awareness about these.

-- Monsoon nears but BMC yet to repair almost 700 potholes
+- Monsoon here, but BMC yet to deal with pothole complaints

 Until last year, complaints were registered on the BMC’s pothole tracking system, now scrapped.
 The system, launched in 2011, was transparent and helped citizens who wanted to report a pothole, with the guarantee of response within 48 hours.
 The system used the GIS as well as the GPS.
 If the engineer to whom a complaint had been assigned failed to repair it within 48 hours, he was fined by the BMC and it was recorded in his service records.